Serious two-car crash in Tokoroa, south Waikato

 Advertisement

-Rescue helicopters were sent to the scene to help transport the injured.

-The road is blocked near Galaxy Rd and several fire trucks are on the scene.
+The road is blocked near Galaxy Rd and diversions are in place around the crash site.